SlapBot/powir/README.md

 ### Browser Window (Lite Mode)

-Open up the terminal (for non-developers: thats Command Promopt [cmd.exe]) and follow these instructions:
+Open up the terminal (for non-developers: that is Command Prompt [cmd.exe]) and follow these instructions:

 #### Only one time setup